 As a part of their annual tradition, hundreds of mannequins are displayed all over the town.
 Every year, during Christmas, the city transforms into a Dickens Victorian Village.
 A total of 186 mannequins and 80 different scenes portray ordinary life from 19th century England.
 Visit the historic district of Cambridge and witness these dolls depict life as seen by Charles Dickens.
 Visit Cambridge and be in awe of their exhibits!

-Ohio University Cambridge excitedly participates in preparing the mannequins, making sure that they are in tip-top shape ready to welcome visitors.
+Ohio University excitedly participates in preparing the mannequins, making sure that they are in tip-top shape ready to welcome visitors.

 College Station, Texas

 Santa’s Wonderland is the Texas Christmas experience.
 It is a landmark that sits on College Station, Texas, bringing joy and the holiday spirit to everyone.
 The wonderland features a hayride lights tour, an entire Christmas themed village, and a wine tasting event.
-Enjoy the magic of the night with food, music, shopping, and a sight of live reindeers.
+Enjoy the magic of the night with food, music, shopping, and sight of live reindeers.
 There are holiday concerts where you can sing-along to Christmas carols.